 Hey there, I'm so glad you're here!
 My name is Deanna and I'm a NYC-based therapist.

-I spend my days working with great clients who are truly on track to living their best lives.
+I’m privileged to spend my days working with great clients who are truly on track to living their best lives.
 I have a vibrant personality and do my best to remain my authentic self, meaning I'm fully engaged.
-The total opposite of what you see portrayed in media, I'm not the type of therapist to take notes and routinely nod.
+The total opposite of what you see portrayed in media, I'm def not the type of therapist to take notes and routinely nod.